lkster/model-typescript/README.md

 expect(data.someObject).not.toBe(model.someObject);
 ```

 Other complex types like own classes or packages are not handled.
 If you plan to use some mutable class the best case is to override `initModel` method (as it will affect also both `clone` and `set` methods) and handle cloning your custom classes there.
-Be sure to also lock your entity with `Object.freeze()` method or something custom
+Be sure to also lock your entity with `Object.freeze()` method or something custom.

+As some native JavaScript objects like `Set`, `Map` or `Date` can't be frozen, to gain 100% immutability I'd highly suggest to use [Immutable.js](https://npmjs.com/package/immutable) for data structure objects and [Luxon](https://npmjs.com/package/luxon) instead of `Date`.

 ```ts
 import moment from 'moment';